survivejs/webpack-book/manuscript/building/04_tidying_up.md

 * You can find many small plugins that work as tasks and push webpack closer to a task runner.
 * These tasks include cleaning the build and deployment.
 The *Deploying Applications* chapter discusses the latter topic in detail.
-* It can be a good idea to include small comments to the production build to tell what version has been deployed.
+* It can be a good idea to add small comments to the production build to tell what version has been deployed.
 This way you can debug potential issues faster.
 * Secondary tasks like these can be performed outside of webpack.
 If you are using a multi-page setup as discussed in the *Multiple Pages* chapter, this becomes a necessity.